aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-slides/get-the-number-of-slides/_index.md

 ## **Introduction**

-This article shows you how to get the number of slides from a PowerPoint document using Aspose.Slides for Cloud API in your applications.
-The code examples below use the [GetSlides](https://apireference.aspose.cloud/slides/#/Slides/GetSlides) method.
+This article shows you how to get the number of slides from a PowerPoint document using Aspose.Slides Cloud API in your applications.

+{{% alert color="primary" %}}
+The code examples below use the `GetSlides` method described in [Get Information about Slides](/slides/get-information-about-slides/).
+{{% /alert %}}

 ## **Examples**